deankoch/rasterbc_src/README.md

 # rasterbc
-MPB-related raster data layers in BC (2001-2018)
+Raster data layers relevant to modelling the mountain pine beetle (MPB) epidemic in BC for the period 2001-2018

-Downloads and assembles data in raster form from publicly accessible collections on various government websites
+Downloads MPB-related data from publicly accessible collections on various government websites, consolidating it in a common raster format.
+Layers are organized into mapsheets to allow users to more conveniently download small subsets.